addgene/openbio/docs/recombination.md

 ## Procedure
 1. Adjust the parameters for the script by editing the file `parameters.yaml` as described above.
-1. In a terminal window, navigate to the toolkit folder (if you're using our Docker container, run a shell in the container first):
+1. In a terminal window, navigate to the toolkit folder (if you're using our Docker container, run the container first):
     ```
     cd openbio-master/toolkit
     ```